 When you clearly and honestly communicate your questions or concerns, you can help your doctor better understand how you wish to approach those goals.
 Having an open dialogue with your doctor about flu vaccination—and any approach to maintaining your health—may give you greater satisfaction with your care, and may help you build a trusting and lasting relationship with your provider.

+If you have concerns about why flu vaccines are recommended, how vaccines work, the safety or benefits of vaccines—take time to write down any questions you have before your doctor’s visit, then take the opportunity to voice your questions to your doctor.
+Make notes on what your doctor says, or bring a family member or friend with you to take notes for you.
 If you have been doing online research about flu vaccination—or any health topic—use good judgment and make sure you are researching trustworthy sources of health information online.
 Use that information as one part of how you learn about flu vaccination, and share your learnings during your check-up before making any decisions or changes to your care.
 If you have questions about how to evaluate what you’ve read, ask your doctor to discuss it with you.

 Read an overview about the different types of flu vaccines